Extracting Metadata

 If you're using backgrounding, you can extract metadata during background

-promotion using the refresh_metadata
+promotion using the refresh_metadata plugin (which the restore_cached_data

 plugin uses internally):